TiBOcode/astrotibo/src/content/notes/index.md

 If you want to learn more, click here to [explore why non linear website makes learning more efficient](nonlinear).
 One Simple Rule: Just let your curiosity and interest guide you from clicks to clicks until you find your way back home.

-<audio src="/audio/UkuleleTest.mp3" controls></audio>

 - - -

-# Master Ukulele Improvisation
+# Start the learning Journey
-[100% of the content to learn Ukulele Improvisation always begins with this link](guide).
+[100% of the content can be found following this link](guide).
 That's the path you will follow whenever you want to start fresh with a different route.

+What you're going to find at the current moment:
+- Notes about Ukulele Improvisation, the philosophy, the why's and how's
+- Notes about Personal Growth, Self Discovery and Self Expression

 ---
 # Support this one man Project